usu-cidi/qa-update/README.md

 * When finished adding the new board, select the `Fill in new board` option when updating the board using the tool.

 ## Change Log

+### 2.0.1
+* Adding replacement of 'Concurrent Enrollment' with 'Concurrent' to match monday board configuration

 ### 2.0.0
 * Migrated monday.com API calls for version 2023-10 (BREAKING CHANGE after 01-2023)